- About NOAA's Arctic Action Plan (IIPDigital)

 08 May 2012 Polar Bears Can Adapt, But How Quickly?
 Scientists from Germany, Spain, Sweden and the United States find the evolution of the polar bear shows the species has adapted to past climate changes but question whether the species can adapt quickly enough to survive the changes now occurring in the Earth’s climate.

 02 May 2012 Warmer Arctic Brings Opportunities and Risk, Experts Say Warmer temperatures causing global climate change are recorded month after month, but the greatest evidence of environmental change appears in the Arctic.
-Increased summer melt of the Arctic Ocean is opening new navigable sea lanes, creating both new opportunities and new risks for the nations with interests in the northernmost ocean.

 24 April 2012 Climate Change Coalition Gains New Members, Momentum A two-month-old international plan to accelerate action against climate-damaging pollutants is gaining momentum with decisions from Stockholm.
 The Climate and Clean Air Coalition is targeting a subgroup of greenhouse gases with an oversized effect on global warming, including methane, soot and hydrofluorocarbons (HFCs).